oroinc/documentation/commerce/user_guide/system/workflows/quote_flows_overview.rst

 Understanding Quote Workflows
 -----------------------------

-.. note:: For general information on using workflows, see the :ref:`Following a Workflow <user-guide-workflow-management-basics>` guide.
+.. note:: For general information on using workflows, see the :ref:`Workflow Management <user-guide--system--workflow-management>` section.

 Quote workflows lead a sales person through the process of gaining agreement with a buyer on a quote.
 Backoffice workflows control the actions available in the management console.